 - Northern Ohio Trauma System (NOTS)

 - Physicians and other caregivers who are independent practitioners in Cleveland Clinic regional hospitals and affiliated hospitals

 HEALTH INFORMATION EXCHANGE

-Cleveland Clinic currently participates in a health information exchange (HIE), which ultimately helps enhance the quality of your care.
+Cleveland Clinic currently participates in health information exchanges (HIE’s), which ultimately help enhance the quality of your care.

-The goal of the HIE is to help participating physicians and providers give better, more efficient care to their patients by the sharing of health information across secure systems.
-This means that wherever a patient goes, the patient’s health information may be available to all doctors who use the HIE, which helps to provide safer, more coordinated patient care.
+The goal of the HIE’s is to help participating physicians and providers give better, more efficient care to their patients by the sharing of health information across secure systems.
+This means that wherever a patient goes, the patient’s health information may be available to all doctors who use the HIE’s, which helps to provide safer, more coordinated patient care.